MI7J/mangos/sql/additions/readme.txt

     cp 30 - Fixed spell 48492 and ranks.
 Patch provided by Neveragain cp 31 - Fixed a bug with undying players cp 32 - Fix: remove invisibility effects at spell cast.
-Patch provided by Insider
+Patch provided by Insider cp 33 - Make ".start" command and other stuck effects to teleport player at near graveyard instead of homebind location